TheDolentCity/jotun/src/content/docs/campaigns/first-strike/operation-diving-bell.md

 #### `[SUCCESS]` Protect the drop ships

 Drop ships protected.
-All Pilots andJotun evacuated.
+All Pilots and Jotun evacuated.
 "ARC" was unresponsive, but came to with the aid of a stim aboard the drop ship.
 He will be debriefed by Lieutenant Valkyrie.

 ### Notes